IATI/D-Portal/plated/README.md

 Please make sure node is available and node dependencies have been installed using ```plated/upgrade```.

-The following scripts may be run from this projects **root directory**.
+The following scripts may be run from this project's **root directory**.

 ---